otakukim/10-Day-Python-Course/Day-5-Introducing-Functions/readme.md

-# ➡️ Day 5: Organizing Code with Functions
+# ➡️ Day 5: Introducing Functions

 Day 5 was a huge step forward!
 We learned how to package our code into reusable blocks called **functions**.
 This is the most important organizational tool in programming and helps us write cleaner, more efficient code by following the "Don't Repeat Yourself" (DRY) principle.